positron-solutions/MuTate/README.md

 ## What Can Done Better With A New Visualizer?

-- Beat anticipation from patterns
+- Beat anticipation from musical patterns
 - Distinguish layered melodies and instrument changes
-- Recognize lyrics and musical features
+- Recognize lyrics
-- Mung together traditional procedural techniques with generative techniques
+- Mung together traditional procedural techniques with emerging generative techniques
 - Lightweight customizations via text prompts
 - Steel scheme scripting language for more in-depth preset programming and embedded extensibility
 - Live performance-oriented features such as alternative frontend integration (LEDs, stage lights etc) and sequence pre-baking